Spatial Knowledge Graph-Guided Multimodal Synthesis: Experiments

 \subsection{Main Results}

 Table \ref{tab:main-results} presents a comprehensive comparison of multiple models evaluated across five benchmarks, highlighting the strengths of {\ourframework}.

-\paragraph{Spatial Understanding Results.} Fine-tuned LLaVA-1.6 and fine-tuned Llama-3.2-vision demonstrate marked improvements across several challenging benchmarks for spatial tasks, highlighting the efficacy of our methods.
+\paragraph{Spatial Understanding Results} Fine-tuned LLaVA-1.6 and fine-tuned Llama-3.2-vision demonstrate marked improvements across several challenging benchmarks for spatial tasks, highlighting the efficacy of our methods.
 On the KG2Data-Holdout benchmark, Fine-tuned LLaVA-1.6 achieves a score of 70.1\textbf{(+1.5)\textuparrow}, while Fine-tuned Llama-3.2-vision reaches 74.7\textbf{(+1.4)\textuparrow}, indicating robust performance enhancements.
 For the COCO-Spatial benchmark, Fine-tuned LLaVA-1.6 outperforms with a score of 79.3\textbf{(+3.9)\textuparrow}, and Fine-tuned Llama-3.2-vision impressively achieves 59.8\textbf{(+13.9)\textuparrow}, suggesting significant spatial understanding advancements.
 In the MMVP benchmark, Fine-tuned LLaVA-1.6 shows notable improvement with a score of 36.7\textbf{(+4.7)\textuparrow}, while Fine-tuned Llama-3.2-vision also makes gains, reaching 30.7\textbf{(+1.4)\textuparrow}.
-In summary, our experimental results indicate that synthesized training data can improve the spatial understanding ability of MLLMs. \paragraph{General Visual Understanding Results.} We present the results of our models across several general visual understanding benchmarks: MMStar, MMVet, and HallusionBench.
+In summary, our experiments show that synthesized training data enhances MLLMs' spatial understanding, even without scene or object generation tailored for these spatial datasets. \paragraph{General Visual Understanding Results.} We present the results of our models across several general visual understanding benchmarks: MMStar, MMVet, and HallusionBench.
 In the MMStar benchmark, fine-tuned LLaVA-1.6 slightly decreases to 36.7, reflecting a minor decline of 0.9\textdownarrow, while fine-tuned Llama-3.2-vision shows a slight decrease to 48.1, marking a reduction of 1.7\textdownarrow.
 Interestingly, in the HallusionBench benchmark, fine-tuned LLaVA-1.6 experiences a negligible decrease to 27.2, showing a marginal drop of 0.4\textdownarrow, while fine-tuned Llama-3.2-vision demonstrates a remarkable improvement, advancing to 45.1\textbf{(+4.8)\textuparrow}, indicating enhanced performance in hallucination task.
-Overall, our results demonstrate that training LLaVA-1.6 and Llama-3.2-vision with synthesized data does not significantly degrade their general visual understanding abilities. \paragraph{Average Results.} The fine-tuned LLaVA-1.6 model achieves an average score of 50.0 (+1.8), while the fine-tuned Llama-3.2-vision model reaches 51.7 (+4.0).
+Overall, our results demonstrate that training LLaVA-1.6 and Llama-3.2-vision with synthesized data does not significantly degrade their general visual understanding abilities. \paragraph{Average Results.} Many current works have found that training on datasets with specific domains or abilities can affect the performance of models in other domains and general domains, leading to an overall performance declines~\cite{sft1,sft2,sft3}.
+For our method, the fine-tuned LLaVA-1.6 model achieves an average score of 50.0 (+1.8), while the fine-tuned Llama-3.2-vision model reaches 51.7 (+4.0).
 These improvements confirm that {\ourframework} effectively enhances spatial reasoning while maintaining performance in general visual understanding tasks.